arbor-sim/arbor/doc/morphology.rst

   :width: 600
   :align: center

-  The code used to generate this morphology is in the :class:`segment_tree<arbor.segment_tree>` documentation :ref:`below <morph-label-seg-code>`.

 .. _morph-morphology:

 Morphology
 ----------

 A *morphology* describes the geometry of a cell as unbranched cables with variable radius , and their associated tree structure.
-They are constructed from a segment tree by defining the branches, which are uniquely derived from the cable segments.

-Every *segment tree* can be used to generate a unique *morphology*, which derives and enumerates *branches* fromt the segments.
+Every segment tree can be used to generate a unique morphology, which derives and enumerates *branches* from the segments.
 The branches of a morphology are unbranched cables, composed of one or more segments, where:

-  * the first (proximal) segment of the branch is either a root or the child of fork segment.
+  * the first (proximal) segment of the branch is either a root or the child of fork segment;
-  * the last (distal) segment of the branch is either a fork or terminal segment.
+  * the last (distal) segment of the branch is either a fork or terminal segment;

-Branches are enumerated according to the ids of their proximal segments in the segment trree.
+  * branches are enumerated according to the ids of their proximal segments in the segment trree.

-When constructed in this manner, the following statements hold for the generted branches and their enumeration:
+When constructed in this manner, the following statements are true for the branches and their enumeration:

   * Because a branch must have root, fork or terminal ends, a branch can not be sub-divided